jackos/dotfiles/README.md

 ./scripts/nvim-ubuntu-macos
 ```

-Both brew and apt install a version that isn't fully compatible with Lazyvim.
+Both brew and apt by default install a version that isn't fully compatible with Lazyvim.